donghquinn/eth-decryptPrivateKey/README.md

 Step1. make folder name "keystore".
 Then move JSON format pk file into this folder.

 Step2.
-Assign the Actual path where keystore folder exist to "DATADIR" env Var.
+Assign the Actual path where keystore folder exist to "KEYSTORE_DIR" env Var.

 Step3.
 Assign the passphrase which you inserted when creating the address to "PASSWORD" env var.